x2lev/ModernPhysicsProject/README.md

 ## Requirements

 - Python
-- CuPy (requires CUDA- or ROCm-capable GPU.
-If you wish to get this code up and running without such a GPU, please reach out!)
+- CuPy*
 - NumPy
 - Matplotlib
 - imageio
 - commentjson
 - questionary

+*requires CUDA- or ROCm-capable GPU.
+If you wish to get this code up and running without such a GPU, please reach out to lev.kryvenko@proton.me!

 ## Configuration

 Edit JSON files in `configurations/` to change simulation parameters.

-See `mpp.pdf` for theory and implementation details.
+See `mpp.pdf` for the theoretical derivations of the split-operator method.

+## Result

+Output video files are saved as 'media/output.mp4'.